 Timeline of Test Development Activities

-The Massachusetts Tests for Educator Licensure® (MTEL®) program has been developed as one of the requirements for candidates seeking teacher licensure.
-Candidates for teacher licensure in Massachusetts must take and pass a communication and literacy skills test and appropriate subject matter test(s) link opens in a new window as part of the requirements to obtaining an educator license.
+The Massachusetts Tests for Educator Licensure® (MTEL®) program has been developed as one of the requirements for candidates seeking educator licensure.
+Candidates for educator licensure in Massachusetts must take and pass a communication and literacy skills test and appropriate subject matter test(s) link opens in a new window as part of the requirements to obtaining an educator license.
 By passing the MTEL, candidates demonstrate that they have the subject matter knowledge and skills to teach in Massachusetts public schools.
-The Massachusetts Regulations for Educator Licensure and Preparation Program Approval opens in a new window specify content that is to be included on the tests.

 Request for Test Development by the Department of Elementary and Secondary Education

 The Department of Elementary and Secondary Education (the Department) begins the test development process by determining which test fields are to be newly developed or updated.
-Once a request for test development has been received, Evaluation Systems determines the subject matter for the new tests by first reviewing the state regulations for the field and researching relevant documents, including curriculum standards and national benchmarks.
+Once a request for test development has been received, Evaluation Systems works with the Department to determine the subject matter for the new tests, referencing the state regulations, the Massachusetts curriculum frameworks, national benchmarks, and other relevant documents and materials related to the field.

 Identify Massachusetts Educators for Review Committees

-Test development for the MTEL is accomplished through the close collaboration of the Department, Evaluation Systems, and Massachusetts public school teachers and college faculty.
+Test development for the MTEL is accomplished through the close collaboration of the Department, Evaluation Systems, and Massachusetts public school educators and college faculty.
 The contribution of Massachusetts educators is essential to the success and integrity of the MTEL program.
-Educators participate at every stage of test development by serving on review committees, responding to surveys, assisting in pilot test activities, and providing input used by the commissioner in setting the qualifying (passing) score for the tests.
-In addition, teacher candidates make a valuable contribution to the test development process by participating in the pilot testing of test items.
+Educators participate at every stage of test development by serving on review committees, responding to surveys, assisting in pilot test activities, and providing input used by the Massachusetts Commissioner of Elementary and Secondary Education in setting the qualifying (passing) score for the tests.
+In addition, educator candidates make a valuable contribution to the test development process by participating in the pilot testing of test items.

-One of the most important ways that educators make a contribution to the MTEL is by serving as members of test development committees.
+One of the most important ways educators contribute to the MTEL is by serving as members of test development committees.
 Educators can be nominated by their colleagues, department heads, principals, college and university deans and department chairs, association personnel, or another educator organization, or they can apply directly to participate on MTEL committees.
 Nomination and application materials can be found on the MTEL committee recruitment website link opens in a new window.
-Successful applicants are well-qualified educators and faculty who are committed to ensuring the accuracy, quality, relevance, freedom from bias, and rigor of the MTEL tests.
+Successful applicants are educators and faculty who are committed to ensuring the accuracy, quality, relevance, freedom from bias, and rigor of the MTEL tests.

-Committee members are educators who are licensed and practicing teachers or faculty who prepare undergraduate and graduate teacher candidates in education, liberal arts and sciences, and fine arts courses related to the test content.
+Committee members are educators licensed and teaching in Massachusetts public schools or faculty who prepare undergraduate and graduate educator candidates in education, liberal arts and sciences, and fine arts courses related to the test content.
 Committees are composed of educators who reflect the racial, gender, ethnic, and regional diversity of Massachusetts.
 Typically, committees include:

 • public school educators (a majority of committee members) and higher education faculty;

-• teachers from different levels of teaching (e.g., early childhood, elementary, middle, and secondary levels) as appropriate for the license;
+• educators from different levels of teaching (e.g., early childhood, elementary, middle, and secondary levels) as appropriate for the license;

 • members of professional associations and other organizations;